OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

 **Repair and Clean Cars:** Perform maintenance tasks to keep cars in top condition.

-**Race Cars:** Engage in racing events to evaluate car performance.
+**Race Cars:** Engage in racing events to evaluate driver performance.

 **View Results:** After running the simulation, check the SimResults.txt file for a summary of the 30-day simulation activities.